kriot/3DJS/README.md

 ====
 ##The aim of the project

 This is a simple library, that may be used for small application like as micro-games.
-It provides all needs to make simple 3D griphics (but without texture rendering) and some input interfaces.
+It provides all needs to make simple 3D graphics (but without texture rendering) and some input interfaces.
 All operations are made by 4x4 matrix.

 It works on mobile platforms!

 It helps you to understand how does OpenGL and XNA DirectX work.
-##Data stuctures, algorithms and math analysis
+##Data structures, algorithms and math analysis

 The main idea of the project is using matrices to make any tranformations with points (or vectors).

 ###How it works
-Let all points are 4 demention vectors (x,y,z,1).
+Let all points are 4 dimention vectors (x,y,z,1).
 Let A is a transformations matrix (it may be translation, scale, rotation round X, Y or Z axis) So all we need to make this operation with this vector is multiply our vector by this matrix.
 We are able to make composition of matrices my multiplicte those.